depeperwinkel

 In stock

-This spicy basil is picked on the island of Crete, the island where the mountain slopes are colored in summer by a carpet of flowering herbs.
-This wild basil is distinguished by a high content of anise camphor (anethole) which makes the taste, like that of Thai basil, strong and sweet.
+This spicy basil is harvested on the island of Crete, where the mountain slopes are colored in summer by a carpet of flowering herbs.
+This wild basil is distinguished by its high anise camphor (anethole) content, giving it a strong, sweet flavor, similar to that of Thai basil.

-This wild basil comes from the Ocimum basilicum, one of the many herbaceous plants that grow naturally on the island of Crete.
-Not to be confused with the Clinopodium vulgare, the true wild basil, which also grows on Crete, and is also used as a herb.
+This wild basil comes from the Ocimum basilicum, one of the many herbaceous plants native to the island of Crete.
+It should not be confused with Clinopodium vulgare, the true wild basil, which also grows on Crete and is also used as a herb.

-Basil is sometimes called the 'king's herb', but the official name is sweet basil.
-We know the plant mainly from kitchen basil, usually a variety of Basilico Genovese, the stereotype for Italian basil.
+Basil is sometimes called the "king of herbs," but its official name is sweet basil.
+Nowadays, we mainly know the plant from kitchen basil, usually a variety of Basilico Genovese, the stereotypical Italian basil.

-Sweet basil comes from India, where 'tulsi', the collective name for various types of basil, is a sacred plant that is often planted in front of the house in a specially created flowerbed, the vindradas.
+Sweet basil originates from India, where 'tulsi', the collective name for various types of basil, is a sacred plant often planted in a specially created flowerbed called vindradas in front of the house.

-Of all the basils, this wild basil and Thai basil are the richest in anethole.
-That distinguishes this basil from the rather bland fresh basil in that respect.
-Our Cretan basil tastes slightly sweet, but with clear liquorice accents, and therefore delicious with stewed fish (think haddock) and roast lamb, but of course also in pasta and on pizza.
+Of all the basil varieties, wild basil and Thai basil are richest in anethole.
+This distinguishes this basil from the rather bland fresh basil.
+Our Cretan basil has a slightly sweet taste, but with distinct licorice notes, making it delicious with stewed fish (think haddock) and roast lamb, but also, of course, in pasta and on pizza.

-For the famous Pesto Genovese, Italians prefer “lettuce leaf” basil, with its somewhat crunchy and slightly peppery leaves.
-Although it lacks bite, wild basil is also very suitable for this dish.
+For the famous Pesto Genovese, Italians prefer "lettuce basil," with its slightly crunchy and slightly

 Smell and taste

 Only the leaves of basil are used as a herb.
-The characteristic smell is that of methyl chavicol, which we also know from tarragon and chervil.
-The wide Basil's flavor and aroma palette makes it a good match for lemon, lime, mint, cloves, anise, and star anise.
-Some of the flavors and aromas (essential oils) in basil include:
+The characteristic odor is that of methyl chavicol, which is also found in tarragon and chervil.
+The wide Basil's rich flavor and aroma make it a perfect match with lemon, lime, mint, cloves, anise, and star anise.
+Some of the aromatic and flavoring compounds (essential oils) in basil include:

-• methyl cinnamate, fruity, sweet taste like strawberries, smell of cinnamon,
+- methyl cinnamate, fruity, sweet taste like strawberries, scent of cinnamon,

 Usage

-The flavor of dried basil is best experienced when the leaves are added toward the end of the cooking time, and allowed to absorb water, develop flavor, and be incorporated into the dish for a maximum of ten minutes.
+The flavor of dried basil is best when the leaves are added towards the end of the cooking time, and allowed to absorb water again, develop flavor, and be incorporated into the dish for a maximum of ten minutes.

-Wild basil combines well with oregano, thyme, rosemary and fennel seeds.
-Dosage: use a teaspoon of dried basil instead of a tablespoon of chopped fresh basil (and vice versa).
-Basil is used in a 'sea of classic dishes' from the Mediterranean, but also in Indian cuisine.
+Wild basil pairs beautifully with oregano, thyme, rosemary, and fennel seeds.
+Dosage: Instead of a tablespoon of finely chopped fresh basil, use a teaspoon of dried basil (and vice versa).
+Basil is used in a "sea of classic dishes" from the Mediterranean, as well as in Indian cuisine.

 Features: